todogroup/osposurvey/2021/questions.md

 * More than 10,000
 * Don't know

-3. How often does your company do the following activities?
+3. How often does your organization do the following activities?
 >{Never Rarely Sometimes Frequently Don't know}
 * Contribute code upstream
 * Use open source code for noncommercial or internal reasons